 A young prince must rely on a mysterious stranger to save him when he is kidnapped during his coming-of-age tour in this swoony adventure that is The Gentleman’s Guide to Vice and Virtue meets Pirates of the Caribbean.

-This book is filled with dark humor and magic as six teens attempt to fix some accidental magic that goes horribly wrong.
-There is also some complicated love as Alexis deals with her secret love for her best friend.
+This book is filled with dark humor and magic as six teens attempt to fix some accidental magic that goes horribly wrong, all while Alexis deals with her secret love for her best friend.

 I strongly believe that the greatest love story is one you have with yourself.
 In Kings, Queens, and In-Betweens Nima, a queer teen, navigates questions of identity and self-acceptance while discovering the magical world of drag.